5 of the Cheapest & Best Ways to E-File your Taxes

 E-filing?
 Try These 5 Free Options

 I have updated this post for 2015 (2014 tax year).
 I’ve always used paid Turbotax & H&R Block electronic and software products to do my own taxes.
 They are my two recommended overall tax programs and they even have free and much cheaper options available for those who have relatively simple returns and a low enough adjusted gross income (less than $58,000).
 While Turbotax and H&R Block might be the best options for most e-filers, there are other reputable alternatives as well.
 After researching the marketplace, here are the five options that topped my list if your goal is to have the cheapest e-file tax return.

 TaxAct: Offers a free-file, and $14.99 for federal and state combined – however, they are not as reputable as Turbotax and H&R Block.
-Eligibility requires your adjusted gross income be $51,000 or less and your age be between 18 and 58 for the free e-file version.
+Eligibility requires your adjusted gross income be $52,000 or less and your age be between 18 and 58 for the free e-file version.

 There are no vendors that offer free-file to those with adjusted gross income over $60,000.
 If your income is higher and/or you have a complicated return, I’d recommend going with the most appropriate paid Turbotax or H&R Block editions.

 - What’s the cheapest way that you’ve been able to file your taxes, while getting the best return?

 - How are you filing your taxes this year? (take the poll)